Elodieguay/random_user/README.md

 # Random users from API

 Create a functioning project that accesses and displays API data from the Random User Generator.
+Always responsive !

 <p>